Meguro Station: History

 The JR East station (originally Nippon Railway station) opened on 16 March 1885.
-The Namboku Line and Mita Line subway station opened on 26 September 2000.
+The Tokyo Metro Namboku Line and Toei Mita Line subway station opened on 26 September 2000.

 The station facilities of the Namboku Line were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Half-height platform edge doors were installed on the two Yamanote Line platforms from 28 August 2010.

 Station numbering was introduced to the JR East platforms in 2016 with Meguro being assigned station number "JY22".

 Passenger statistics

 In fiscal 2013, the JR East station was used by an average of 106,538 passengers daily (boarding passengers only), making it the 31st-busiest JR East station.
 Over the same fiscal year, the Tokyu station was used by an average of 248,074 passengers daily, making it the busiest station on the Meguro Line.
 In fiscal 2013, the Toei station was used by an average of 42,647 passengers daily (boarding passengers only).
 In fiscal 2013, the Tokyo Metro station was used by an average of 102,998 passengers daily.
 Note that the statistics consider passengers who travel through Meguro station on a through service as users of the station, even if they did not disembark at the station.

 The daily passenger figures for JR East, Tokyu and Tokyo Metro in previous years are as shown below.